-Eye Care & Eye Exams in Midtown, New York
+Eye Care & Eye Exams in Woodcliff Lake, New Jersey

 A scratch on the cornea (or corneal abrasion) is one of the most common eye injuries.
 It can happen without anyone noticing because it doesn’t take a major accident to scrape or scratch the cornea.

 If you suspect your child may have scratched his or her eye, seek the help of an eye care professional near you immediately.
 A corneal abrasion can quickly get worse and lead to serious eye infections unless it receives professional treatment.
-An experienced and qualified optometrist such as Dr. James Sinoway in Midtown, New York can offer effective treatment.
+An experienced and qualified optometrist such as James Sinoway O.D. in Woodcliff Lake, New Jersey can offer effective treatment.